D&R Greenway Land Trust

 D&R Greenway will provide ongoing email updates, and an informational online webinar where SCP’s founder will share more about their farming system.
 Educational messages for the community will provide progress reports on this breakthrough research project.
 For updates, follow us on social media (Facebook and Instagram) and sign up for our eNews here.

 D&R Greenway Land Trust, an accredited nonprofit, has saved over 21,000 acres of New Jersey land since its 1989 founding.
 Preserving land for life and creating public trails grants everyone the opportunity to enjoy the great outdoors.
-The land trust’s preserved farms and community gardens provide local organic food for neighbors—including those in need.
+The land trust’s preserved farms and Sharing Gardens provide local organic food for neighbors—including those in need.
 D&R Greenway’s strategic land conservation and stewardship combat climate change, protect wildlife, and ensures clean drinking water for future generations.
 D&R Greenway’s mission is connecting land with people from all walks of life.
 D&R Greenway’s Johnson Education Center, home to its art galleries in Princeton, is currently closed to ensure health and safety due to COVID.

 Our outdoor trails and labyrinth are open.
 Visit our Facebook and Instagram pages and www.drgreenway.org to learn about the organization’s latest news and virtual programs.
 D&R Greenway Land Trust, One Preservation Place, Princeton NJ 08540.